Is Crypto Cloud Mining Safe?

 However, this industry is not to remain at a standstill when it comes down to scouring for solutions.

-The token holders do not have to buy mining equipment contrary to traditional mining —by having GMT tokens, holders have no time limits in mining.
-It is backed by an actual unit of computing power through the SHA-256 protocol, which means that every time a user buys one GMT they are also acquiring 0,001TH/s that can be used for bitcoin mining —by having GMT tokens, holders have no time limits.
+Holders of GMT tokens do not have to buy mining equipment contrary to traditional mining.
+This is because GMT is backed by an actual unit of computing power through the SHA-256 protocol, which means that every time a user buys one GMT they are also acquiring 0,001TH/s that can be used for bitcoin mining.

 At present, many companies offer cloud mining services.
 While some of these miners have dedicated themselves to consolidating an image of transparency in their business model, that is not always the case.
 Some companies were created simply to scam those who have jumped on the crypto bandwagon.

 Therefore, it is a matter of gathering as much information as possible about the reputation of the companies: Many people have indeed been victims of fraud when renting cloud mining services.